-The Town has three types of funds:
+The Town has two types of funds:

 Governmental Funds - Most of the Town's basic services are included in Governmental Funds, which focus on (1) how cash and other financial assets that can readily be converted to cash flow in and out and (2) the balances remaining at year end that are available for spending.
 The Governmental Funds financial statements provide a detailed short-term view that helps the reader determine whether there are more or fewer financial resources that can be spent in the near future to finance the Town's programs.
 Because this information does not encompass the long-term focus of the government-wide statements, additional information is provided with the fund's financial statements to explain the relationship (or differences).
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund and ARPA Fund, which are considered to be major funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund, which is considered to be a major fund.
 Data from the other Town non-major funds are combined into a single, aggregated presentation.
 Individual fund data for each of these non-major governmental funds is provided in the form of combining statements presented later in this report.

-Proprietary Funds - The Town uses Enterprise Funds which operate in a manner similar to private business enterprises.
+Proprietary Funds - The Town uses an Enterprise Fund which operates in a manner similar to private business enterprises.
 Costs are recovered primarily through user charges.
 Proprietary Fund financial statements provide both long and short-term financial information.